Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Preliminaries

 with discount $\gamma\in(0,1]$ and a \emph{target} network parameterized by $\phi$.
 Here $V_{\phi}(s) \coloneqq \mathbb{E}_{a\sim\pi_\theta(\cdot\mid s)}\!\big[\,Q_{\phi}(s,a)\big]$ is the (non-entropy) bootstrap value under the current policy.
 While larger $n$ reduces bootstrapping bias, the variance of $G^{(n)}$ typically grows with $n$~\citep{precup2000eligibility}.
 A practical variance reduction is to average partial returns~\citep{konidaris2011td_gamma,daley2024averaging}:

 This averaging lowers the variance of the reward-sum component from $\mathcal{O}(n)$ toward roughly $\mathcal{O}(n/4)$–$\mathcal{O}(n/3)$ (decreasing with $n$, depending on reward correlations), and makes the value-estimation term decay as $1/n$; under the same assumptions as ~\citep{daley2024averaging}, the full proof appears in App.~\ref{apx: averaging n-step returns reduces variance}.
 This motivates using multiple horizons during critic training (see \S~\ref{sec:critic-objective}).
-In our T\mbox{-}SAC implementation, we did not average N-step returns.
+However, in our T-SAC implementation, we do not average $N$-step returns directly, as this strategy performs poorly in sparse-reward settings (see App.~\ref{apx: additional Experiments Results}).

-\section{Transformer-based Soft Actor-Critic(T-SAC)}
+\section{Transformer-based Soft Actor-Critic (T-SAC)}